StoneOrbits/VortexEngine/docs/menus.md

 <a href="editor_connection_menu.html">
   <div class="color-list-entry"><span class="rounded-box purple"></span>Editor Connection</div>
   <div>The Editor Connection menu is used to connect your Vortex Device to the desktop-based editors.
-This allows you to program your device using the editor's user-friendly interface.
-Please note that this menu is not available on the Duo.</div>
+This allows you to program your device using the editor's user-friendly interface.</div>
 </a>

 <a href="color_select_menu.html">